devanshsharma-bigdata/P0-Meal-Delivery-System/README.md

 # Meal Delivery Project
 #### by Devansh Sharma

+## Problem Statement
+#### To perform CRUD operations and sorting on meal info dataset using Jupyter Notebook and MySQL.

 ## Service function
 #### 1) User can insert one or more meals.
 #### 2) User can update one or more meals.